Carreau/phd-dissertation/parts/part3.rst

 The optical tweezer we use can apply forces up to 20pN, and the beads we use have a diameter of 4.34µm , hence we determine a cross-sectional surface of surface of roughly :math:`14.7\mu{}m^2`.
 Before escaping the trap, the probe bead can move up to 1µm from its trap center.
-To estimate the maximal stiffness that cen be measured, we aproximate that we can provide a clear measure of deformantion in the order of 1/10 of µm,  this leads to a maximum detectable Young's modulus of :
+To estimate the maximal stiffness that can be measured, we approximate that we can provide a clear measure of deformation in the order of 1/10 of µm,  this leads to a maximum detectable Young's modulus of :

 .. math::